rust-lang/rfcs/text/0000-relaxed-dst-field-ordering.md

 # Summary
 [summary]: #summary

-Relax the requirements on struct field ordering for dynamically sized fields:

-* for `repr(Rust)`, `?Sized` fields can be anywhere in the field list, as long as there is only one
+Relax the requirements on struct field ordering for dynamically sized fields for `repr(Rust)` and `repr(transparent)`, such that `?Sized` fields can be anywhere in the field list, as long as there is only one.
-* for `repr(C)`, `?Sized` fields only have to be the last non-ZST field, and can be followed by ZST fields
-* for `repr(transparent)`, apply both rules, since only one non-ZST field is allowed anyway

 # Motivation
 [motivation]: #motivation